Background Image for Header:

-Health and Safety’s Hazardous Materials Unit received an innovation award from
+Environmental Health and Safety’s Hazardous Materials Unit received an innovation

-the Campus Safety, Health and Environmental Management Association (CSHEMA) for
+award from the Campus Safety, Health and Environmental Management Association (CSHEMA)

 Some chemicals have the potential to become shock sensitive if kept for too long, due to the production of peroxides.
 Shipment of these materials is forbidden by the Department Of Transportation until they are opened and stabilized.